 By THOMAS PEIPERT, JESSE BEDAYN and BRITTANY PETERSON

 COLORADO SPRINGS, Colo.
-(AP) — The suspect in the fatal shooting of five people at a Colorado gay nightclub changed his name more than six years ago as a teenager, after filing a legal petition in Texas saying he wanted to “protect himself” from a father with a criminal history including domestic violence against the suspect’s mother.
+(AP) — The suspect in the fatal shooting of five people at a Colorado gay nightclub changed his name more than six years ago as a teenager, after filing a legal petition in Texas saying he wanted to “protect himself” from a father with a criminal history.

 “Minor wishes to protect himself and his future from any connections to birth father and his criminal history.
-Father has had no contact with minor for several years,” said the petition filed in Bexar County, Texas.
+Father has had no contact with minor for several years,” the petition stated.
+The boy’s mother and father signed affidavits agreeing to the name change, records in Bexar County, Texas, show.

-The suspect’s father is a mixed martial arts fighter and pornography performer with an extensive criminal history, including convictions for battery against the alleged shooter’s mother, Laura Voepel, both before and after the suspect was born, state and federal court records show.
-A 2002 misdemeanor battery conviction in California resulted in a protective order that initially barred the father, Aaron F. Brink, from contacting the suspect or his mother except through an attorney, but was later modified to allow monitored visits with the child.
+The suspect’s father is a mixed martial arts fighter and pornography performer with an extensive criminal history, including a conviction for battery against the alleged shooter’s mother, Laura Volpe, state and federal court records show.
+The father, Aaron F. Brink, served 2 1/2 years in prison for importation of marijuana, according to public records.

 Additionally, a YouTube account was opened in Brink’s name that included an animation titled “Asian homosexual gets molested.”